 “I’ll see if we can find you some berths”, she eventually said.

 And she did.
-She found us adjacent cabins, as on the journey north, but the connecting door was locked this time.
+She found us adjacent cabins, as on the journey two days earlier, but the connecting door was locked this time.
 This deprived me of the chance to read excerpts to the boys from my book, ‘Greatest Train Journeys of the World”.

 So I’m taking my revenge here with some choice cuts about the West Highland Railway, which pretty much sums up the majesty of the trip we were about to complete: